microsoft/durabletask-dotnet/src/Client/Core/README.md

 Client abstractions for `Microsoft.DurableTask`.
 A `DurableTaskClient` is used for interacting with a task hub.
-Including starting new orchestrations, retrieving orchestration details, sending events to orchestrations, etc. This package does not include a concrete client implementation, instead a separate client package must be used, such as `Microsoft.DurableTask.Client.Grpc`.
+Including starting new orchestrations, retrieving orchestration details, sending events to orchestrations, etc. This package does not include a concrete client implementation.
+Instead a separate client package must be used, such as `Microsoft.DurableTask.Client.Grpc`.

 Commonly used types:
 - `DurableTaskClient`